Algee Smith

 Childhood

 Algee Smith was born in Saginaw, Michigan, on November 7th, 1994.
-Despite sharing a surname with Will Smith and Jada Pinkett-Smith, he is not related, although his own parents are creative individuals.
+Though he shares a last name with Will Smith and Jada Pinkett-Smith, there's no family connection—but creativity definitely runs in his family.
 His father, Algee Smith III, is a musician, while his mother, Tanesha, is a designer.

 Algee Smith's parents